How to Contribute#

 The local build can be viewed by opening docs/build/html/index.html in a browser.

-To refresh the documentation after making changes, remove all generated files in docs/, including the auto-generated API index source/api_index.rst, and those in build/, source/api/, and source/examples/.
-Then, re-run the above command to rebuild the documentation.
+To re-build the documentation after making changes, we recommend removing existing build files first.
+The following command will remove all generated files in docs/, including the auto-generated files source/api_index.rst and source/snippets/admonitions.md, as well as all files in build/, source/api/, and source/examples/.
+It will then re-build the documentation:

 make clean html